 I am convinced that Reykjanes Peninsula will see a tourism boom in the near future, but for now, it’s quiet and undiscovered.
 So get there before the rest of the world finds out!

-Reykjanes Peninsula tours
+Reykjanes Peninsula Tours

-If you are looking for the best Reykjanes Peninsula tours as a day trip from Reykjavik, you can find the best selection here.
-One of the biggest advantages of taking a tour is that you can learn a lot of interesting facts and stories about this region.
+One of the biggest advantages of taking a tour is that they know the most up-to-date situation with the volcanos, which roads are open, etc. Plus, you can learn a lot of interesting facts and stories about this region.
 And there are many stories to be told about Reykjanes indeed…

 It’s also possible to visit Reykjanes Peninsula if you have a long layover or a stopover in Keflavik airport.
 You could look for a private stopover tour or rent a car and take a self-drive trip following our suggestions for the best places to see in Reykjanes Peninsula (see below).